 Confidentiality: Classifying as confidential, in a strict private matter.
 An effort is made to avoid undue invasion of privacy.

 Custodial Parent: The parent who is responsible for making decisions concerning children under age 18, usually parent with whom the child lives.

-Custody-Joint Legal: A term used when, by mutual agreement, both parents share legal responsibility for decisions made concerning the children.
+Custody-Joint Legal: A term formerly used when, by mutual agreement, both parents share legal responsibility for decisions, education, medical and religion made concerning the children.
 It is by written agreement and is submitted to the court covering the child’s residence and their time spent with each parent, support arrangements, health coverage, discipline, transportation to school, religious training and visitation.
-Plans vary widely Some parents may divide child’s residence between them 90/10, 50/50 or other Court cannot order joint custody unless both parents agree.
+Plans vary widely Some parents may divide child’s residence between them 90/10, 50/50 or other.
+Court cannot order joint custody unless both parents agree.

 Custody-Physical: A term used to define the parent with whom the child resides most of the time.

-Decree/Judgment: The final order of the court.
-Must be signed by the court before marriage has officially ended or agreement is enforceable.
+Decree/Judgment: The final order of the court, signed by the court officially ending a marriage or entering an agreement is enforceable.